outlearn-content/angular/sections/step_07.md

 The routing functionality added by this step is provided by angular in the `ngRoute` module, which is distributed separately from the core Angular framework.

-We are using [Bower][bower] to install client-side dependencies.
+We are using Bower to install client-side dependencies.
 This step updates the `bower.json` configuration file to include the new dependency:

 ```json